lc-d/paperboy-docs/README.md

-# Paperboy-docs
+# ThePhilosophyPaperboy 2.0 Docs
 Documentations about ThePhilosophyPaperboy 2.0 project.

-Check out the actual MVP version [here](https://thephilosophypaperboy.com/).
+## Introduction
+ThePhilosophyPaperboy MVP version, is actually up and running [here](https://thephilosophypaperboy.com/), this is only an hacked WordPress that do the job.
+Data are messy and not scalable.
+But the service exist and it's appreciated by its users.
+So we want to make thinghs in the right way, any help will be appreciated.

-## Backend Idea
+## Backend

-The backend is basically a RSS engine who collect data from RSS source. i.e.:
+The backend we want to build is basically a RSS engine who collect data from RSS source. i.e.:

 ![RSS schema](img/RSS-scheme.png)